microsoft/datashaper/javascript/core/docs/core.api.md

 //
 // @public (undocumented)
 export const merge: (id: string) => StepNode<TableContainer<unknown>, MergeArgs>;

+// Warning: (ae-missing-release-tag) "nextColumnName" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+export function nextColumnName(name: string, columnNames: string[]): string;

+// Warning: (ae-missing-release-tag) "nextOutputName" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+export function nextOutputName(name: string, workflow: Workflow): string;

 // @public
 interface Node_2<T, Config = unknown> {